Carbohydrate Foods and Health

 Before entering the store or deli, explain to the child—and to yourself—why we’re entering and what ya’ll will, and will not, be leaving with.

-To be perfectly honest, for a food nerd like me, it’s a mini-heartbreak to notice a child leaving a store with hands full of processed, expensive, sweet-fat-emulsified SAD junk.
+To be perfectly honest, for a food nerd like me, it’s not a little heartbreak to notice a child leaving the store with hands full of processed, expensive, sweet-fat-emulsified SAD junk.
 There in-hand is the child’s future risk for weight gain, vascular disease and diabetes.

 Given our current national statistics, a bootstrap estimate is that 30 to 40-percent of the students in an average U.S. public school will become type-2 diabetic and die early from its complications.
 Seventy years ago that number was a single-digit.